-- raised and follow up on any incomplete or unsatisfactory responses or outstanding matters; and - (v) identify any irregularities noted during the interview (e.g. interview not taking place at the registered or business address of the person or entity selected for interview, reluctance on the part of the interviewee to cooperate) and ensure any irregularities are adequately explained and resolved. - (g) Seeking assistance from third parties
+- (v) identify any irregularities noted during the interview (e.g. interview not taking place at the registered or business address of the person or entity selected for interview, reluctance on the part of the interviewee to cooperate) and ensure any irregularities are adequately explained and resolved. - (g) Seeking assistance from third parties